LeVHoangduc/typescript-training/flashcards/README.md

 ## Target

 - Apply knowledge of HTML5/CSS3/Typescript
-- Understand and apply MVC pattern
+- Understand and apply MVC pattern (MVC-Services)
 - Use JSON server to manage the data
-- Deploy to the hosting (with help from supporter)(optional)
+- Deploy to the hosting

 ## Design on figma